YuZet/T06-ID-Assignment1/README.md

 CSS - used to make the website more visually appealing Javascript - used to make the website interactive
 ## Testing
 Under "projects I have done:", when any image is clicked, it sents the user to the same website, regardless of what the image shows.
-This bug has not been addressed. *test on mobile*
+This bug has not been addressed.
+For mobile users, The words are smaller and some images are cropped.
 ## Credits
 Content - The fonts used were from Google Fonts
 Media - The google image was obtained from design.google